Watford DC line: Operators

+In April 1994, in preparation for rail privatisation, the line became part of the North London Railways train operating unit.
 From March 1997 until November 2007, the line was operated by Silverlink.
-In November 2007 Transport for London (TfL) took full management control of all the intermediate Watford DC line stations as part of the London Overground (LO) service with staffing during opening hours, automatic ticket gates and planned station refurbishment to the standard of the Tube network.
+In November 2007, Transport for London (TfL) took full management control of all the intermediate Watford DC line stations as part of the London Overground (LO) service with staffing during opening hours, automatic ticket gates and planned station refurbishment to the standard of the Tube network.

 Services

-The local passenger services which run over the DC line are: